 Step 2: Apply for admission and provide proof of residency.

 Eastern Florida uses a convenient online application system.
 You can pay the one-time, non-refundable $30 application fee online by credit card or in person by cash or check.
 If paying in person you will receive a confirmation email with instructions on how to pay the fee by cash or check at a Campus Cashiers office.

 For determining residency, the Florida Residency Guidelines, will walk you through the process and required Declaration.
 This same Declaration is used by non-Florida residents to declare that classification.
 Be sure to follow up and submit the residency supporting documents to the EFSC campus you select as your primary campus.
 Campus admission office addresses are on the Residency Information sheet and on our main admissions contact page.

 Access Florida Residency for Tuition Purposes Declaration

-Orientation is mandatory for non-degree students who have not earned an associate degree or higher, first time students and transfer students, and is recommended for all students.
+Orientation is mandatory for non-degree students who have not earned an associate degree or higher, first-time students and transfer students, and is recommended for all students.
 It’s an introduction to life at Eastern Florida.
 Access online orientation through the myEFSC Portal with your username and password.
 Once logged in, click the Student Orientation/Titan Preview icon to begin the orientation.